thildebrant/thildebrant.github.io/about.md

 permalink: /about/
 ---

-I am with AWS in Luxembourg, having a great time supporting our partners.
+Previously with AWS, first in Washington DC then in Luxembourg, am now having a great time with PwC Luxembourg supporting our public sector clients.
 This blog is my personal work and not affiliated with my employer.
 All thoughts are my own.

 ### More Information